-A mortgage loan with an interest rate that does not change over the term of the loan.
+A fixed rate mortgage is a loan with an interest rate that does not change over the term of the loan.
 The distinguishing factor of a fixed-rate mortgage is that the interest rate over every time period of the mortgage is known at the time the mortgage is originated.
-The benefit of a fixed-rate mortgage is that the homeowner will not have to contend with varying loan payment amounts that fluctuate with interest rate movements.

 The term fixed rate mortgage refers to the payment amount that is made each month on the principal and interest and is paid to a lender.
 It is a type of loan that was created by the Federal Housing Administration to provide borrowers with a steady payment over the course of the loan.

-This type of mortgage usually is found in mortgages of 15 or 30 year terms.
-More recently, you can find longer terms that extend, in some cases, up to 40-year mortgage terms.
+This type of mortgage usually is found in mortgages of 15 or 30 year terms but we provide several more options.
 Some have shorter mortgage terms as well.

 Although it really depends on the length of time you plan to be in the home you are buying, a fixed rate mortgage usually is the best choice to hedge against interest rate fluctuations in the long run.